kittykatattack/ga/README.md

 What is the fundamental alphabet, or the primary colours, of game design?
 That's what we're searching.
 Can you help?

+Checkout the `dev` branch to make experimental changes and bug fixes, and we'll merge it with the `master` branch when we can confirm that everything is stable.
+Make sure that any code changes you make are compatible with [Google Closure Compiler](http://closure-compiler.appspot.com/home)

+Please feel free to PR (Pull Request) any bug fixes and minor code improvements and optimizations.
+Any changes to the user-facing public API will need to be discussed in the Issues first.
+If we make any public API changes, we'll need to commit to updating all affected example and tutorial files as well.
+Also, any major changes to the engine will need to be discused too.

 **Coding style**: Unconventionally, Ga uses **functional composition** patterns (the [module pattern](http://toddmotto.com/mastering-the-module-pattern/) and